Assassination of Leon Trotsky: Background

 After a failed attempt to have Trotsky murdered in March 1939, Stalin assigned the overall organization of implementing the task to the NKVD officer Pavel Sudoplatov, who, in turn, co-opted Nahum Eitingon.
 According to Sudoplatov's Special Tasks, the NKVD proceeded to set up a task force dedicated to organizing Trotsky's murder, which operated entirely autonomously from the NKVD's hitherto-established spy networks in the U.S. and Mexico.
+This involved a broader Stalinist infiltration campaign directed against Trotskyist networks in the United States and Europe, including efforts to monitor correspondence, couriers, and Trotsky’s associates; these accounts also identify Sylvia Franklin (also known as Sylvia Callen or Sylvia Caldwell), who worked in the Socialist Workers Party national office, as one channel through which information was passed to Soviet agents.

 Previous assassination attempt

 On 24 May 1940, Trotsky survived a raid on his villa by armed assassins led by the NKVD agent Iosif Grigulevich and Mexican painter David Alfaro Siqueiros.
 Trotsky's 14-year-old grandson, Vsevolod Platonovich "Esteban" Volkov (7 March 1926 – 16 June 2023), was shot in the foot.
 A young assistant and bodyguard of Trotsky, Robert Sheldon Harte, disappeared with the attackers and was later found murdered; it is probable that he was an accomplice who granted them access to the villa.
 Trotsky's other guards fended off the attackers.
 Following the failed assassination attempt, Trotsky wrote an article titled "Stalin Seeks My Death" on 8 June 1940, in which he stated that another assassination attempt was certain.